PhongT06/learning-journal/README.md

 [//]: # (The example\(s\) below are EXHAUSTIVE, and should be attinable within the scope of the two weeks.
 You can have stretch goals if you like, but be reasonable with yourself in terms of what is a fair workload)
    -  Typescript
       - Youtube: TypeScript Course for Beginners - [Watch and review] https://www.youtube.com/watch?v=BwuLxPH8IDs
-      - Udemy: Typescript Course for Beginners - [Watch and review] https://hplearn.udemy.com/course/understanding-typescript/learn/lecture/48858465#learning-tools
+      - Udemy: TypeScript Course for Beginners - [Watch and review] https://hplearn.udemy.com/course/understanding-typescript/learn/lecture/48858465#learning-tools
+      - Codedademy: TypeScript Learn Typescript - [Code challenges and problems] https://www.codecademy.com/courses/learn-typescript

 ## Learning Schedule: